Marame/M2Internship_Entity_Resolution/README.md

 the macro average precision/recall, mean average precision

 *****************Arguments in entry*******************:
--Queries file path : text file containing the queries, having id, query, relevant documents ids and bag of words as fields -Documents file path : text file containing the documents, having id and document name as fields There's examples of such argument files in the resources directory: the examples exlicit the structure that these files should have
+-Queries file path : text file containing the queries, having id, query, relevant documents ids -Documents file path : text file containing the documents, having id and document name as fields There's examples of such argument files in the resources directory: the examples exlicit the structure that these files should have